uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 [drawbacks]: #drawbacks

 Allowing Ansible clients in Uyuni sounds great, but at the same time, we need to think that Uyuni and its features are really based and tied to Salt.
 Allowing some basic integration, like collecting your Ansibles managed clients and expose them in Uyuni, operating your Ansible controller and some other things like easily migration to Salt minion are really cool and feasible featus, I think we should really think if we want to make Uyuni a tool that allows you to build, maintain and operate your Ansible infrastructure from scratch.

+Other consideration are:

+- Issue with Salt and Ansible 2.9: https://github.com/ansible/ansible/issues/70357#issuecomment-685755182

 Why should we **not** do this?